atharaq/atharaq.github.io/senior-seminar-2/syllabus.md

 ## Assignments

 1. Forum posts: there will be **three** forums that you will need to post to.
 Each post should be about 1-4 paragraphs.
-2. Drafts: there will be two thesis drafts due during this semester.
+2. Drafts: there will be **two** thesis drafts due during this semester.
-3. Presentations: two presentations will be due during this semester.
+3. Presentations: **two** presentations will be due during this semester.
-4. Feedback implementation: you will be required to get feedback from a peer, and to document what their feedback was, and what, specifically, you changed in your thesis.
+4. Feedback implementation: you will be required to get feedback from a peer, to document what their feedback was, and what, specifically, you changed in your thesis.

 Each assignment will be given a grade: 0 if it is not done, 1 if it is late or incomplete (insufficient), or 2 if it is done on time, in the spirit of the assignment.